-- 1. Report of alleged violation - a.
-A notice of alleged violation must be addressed in writing to the RSEC Chairman, or Vice-Chairman, and the Zone Chair within ten (10) days of discovery. - b.
-The notice of alleged violation must state the full name and address of the accused and the accuser. - c.
-The notice of alleged violation must contain the Rule that is alleged to have been broken. - d.
-The notice of alleged violation must contain a complete and definitive statement of the acts which constitute the alleged violation.
-Precise details regarding a violation of the Rule are necessary. - e.
-The notice of alleged violation must be accompanied by any visual, verbal, or written proof of alleged violation. - 2.
-Hearings - a.
-Following receipt of notice of alleged violation, the RSEC shall notify the defendant, in writing, of the charges. - b.
-The defendant and accuser shall be given at least seven (7) days' notice of the date of the hearing. - c.
-The hearing shall be recorded, and a copy thereof forwarded within seven (7) days to the National Stewards. - d.
-To conduct the hearing, at least four (4) members of the RSEC must be present. - e.
-After giving all persons an opportunity to be heard, the RSEC shall in closed session within seven (7) days of the hearing determine if a violation has occurred, and if so, what penalty, if any, should be imposed.
+- 1. Following receipt of notice of alleged violation the R.S.E.C. shall notify the defendant in writing of the charges. - 2.
+The defendant and accuser shall be given at least seven (7) days notice of the date of the hearing. - 3.
+The hearing shall be recorded and a copy thereof forwarded within seven (7) days to the National Stewards. - 4.
+To conduct the hearing at least four (4) members of the R.S.E.C. must be present. - 5.
+After giving all persons an opportunity to be heard the R.S.E.C. shall in closed session within seven (7) days of the hearing determine if a violation has occurred, and if so, what penalty, if any, should be imposed. - 6.
+To reach a verdict or impose a penalty, at least four (4) members of the R.S.E.C. must concur in the verdict and penalty. - C. Notification of Verdict and Penalty: